serdar-bayramov/VBA-Challenge/README.md

 * Then we highlight the positive values in green colour while negative values are highlighted in red.
 * The file also calculates the value and indicates the name of ticker with minimum and maximum percentage changes
 * The file also calculates the value and indicates the name of ticker with maximum total stock volume
+* Note - For some reason, the macro has to be ran twice in order to calculate all of the values across worksheets.